wattsjmichael/worlds-documentation/docs/meshes-materials-import/import-images-and-add-texture-animation.md

 ## Extended Learning

 Below we have provided some CMI and Scripting challenges for you to try implementing on your own.
-These require some outside knowledge, and we encourage you to ask questions in Discord if you get stuck or are unsure how to complete these or book a 1:1 mentor session.
+These require some outside knowledge, and we encourage you to ask questions in the community forum if you get stuck or are unsure how to complete these.

 ### CMI Extended Learning: